romnn/cargo-feature-combinations/README.md

     --help                  Print help information
-    --silent                Hide cargo output and only show summary --fail-fast             Fail fast on the first bad feature combination --pedantic              Treat warnings like errors in summary and when using --fail-fast
+    --silent                Hide cargo output and only show summary --fail-fast             Fail fast on the first bad feature combination --errors-only           Allow all warnings, show errors only (-Awarnings) --pedantic              Treat warnings like errors in summary and when using --fail-fast
 ```